Hidden Gems & Popular Favorites: Our Go-To State Parks in Maine for Outdoor Adventures

 Quoddy Head State Park | Lubec

-Lubec Maine, known as the easternmost point of the United States, is home to Quoddy Head State Park.
-Quoddy Head is over 540 acres, including 5 miles of trails.
+Lubec, Maine, known as the easternmost point of the United States, is home to Quoddy Head State Park, which is over 540 acres with 5 miles of trails.
 What makes this state park unique is its amazing wildlife-watching opportunities.

 From the shores of the park, visitors might spot a whale, including minke, finback, or humpback.
 Or, visitors could catch a glimpse of shorebirds, sea ducks, or bald eagles.
 Bring a pair of binoculars to see these sea mammals and birds in detail.